-A further delay to a much-needed new high-speed line which will unlock capacity on the West Coast Mainline, improve passenger services in the North of England and additionally enable rail freight to grow.
+This is a further delay to a much needed new high speed line which will unlock capacity on the West Coast Mainline, improve passenger services in the North of England and additionally enable rail freight to grow.
 The delay is a failure of yet another Conservative government to properly invest in our rail network.